Simon Girty: Northwest Indian War

 In October 1782, Major DePeyster received orders to cease offensive operations as negotiations to end the war were underway.
-Over the next few months, the British Indian Department was reduced in size, however, Girty remained on the payroll as an interpreter.
+Over the next few months, the British Indian Department was reduced in size; however, Girty remained on the payroll as an interpreter.

 News that the Treaty of Paris had been signed reached Detroit in May 1783.
 The treaty transferred control of the Trans-Appalachia region to the United States, but failed to address the territorial rights of the Indigenous people that lived there.
 In contravention of the treaty, Britain continued to occupy Detroit and a number of other posts on American soil.

 In July 1783, Girty was the principal interpreter at a meeting of Indigenous leaders at Detroit hosted by the head of the British Indian Department, Sir John Johnson.
 Johnson reassured the Indigenous delegates that Britain would continue to support their allies.
-A larger meeting at Lower Sandusky was held in early September during which the attendees were told that the peace treaty had not altered the Ohio River boundary between Indigenous territory and land open to white settlement.
-The Indigenous leaders also accepted a proposal, put forward by Joseph Brant, to form a confederacy in order to present a united front in any negotiations with the Americans.
+A larger meeting at Lower Sandusky was held in early September, during which the attendees were told that the peace treaty had not altered the Ohio River boundary between Indigenous territory and land open to white settlement.
+The Indigenous leaders also accepted Joseph Brant's proposal to form a confederacy in order to present a united front in any negotiations with the Americans.
 They agreed that no land was to be ceded without the consent of the confederacy.

 In November, Girty was tasked with locating and repatriating captives held by the Shawnee and other tribes.
-One of the captives freed by Girty was 18-year-old Catharine Malott who married her rescuer in August 1784.
+One of the captives freed by Girty was 18-year-old Catharine Malott, who married her rescuer in August 1784.
 As Girty made his way from village to village, he encouraged Indigenous leaders to resist attempts by the Americans to coerce them into ceding territory.
-In January 1785, however, representatives of the Lenape and Wyandot were forced to sign the Treaty of Fort McIntosh, surrendering land in what is now southern and eastern Ohio to the United States including the territory occupied by the Shawnee.
-A year later the Shawnee leader Moluntha was cowed into signing the Treaty of Fort Finney confirming the cession of land east of the Great Miami River.
-Many Shawnee, Lenape and Wyandot refused to accept the terms since those who had signed had not been authorized to make cessions.
+In January 1785, however, representatives of the Lenape and Wyandot were forced to sign the Treaty of Fort McIntosh, surrendering land in what is now southern and eastern Ohio to the United States, including the territory occupied by the Shawnee.
+A year later, the Shawnee leader Moluntha was cowed into signing the Treaty of Fort Finney, confirming the cession of land east of the Great Miami River.
+Many Shawnee, Lenape, and Wyandot refused to accept the terms since those who had signed had not been authorized to make cessions.
 Raiding, which had continued sporadically since the end of the Revolutionary War, intensified after Kentucky militia led by Benjamin Logan burned several Shawnee villages and murdered Moluntha in October 1786.

 In December 1786, Girty served as interpreter during a meeting at the Wyandot village of Brownstown.
 The delegates sent a carefully-worded message to the United States Congress declaring the treaties "void and of no effect" because land cessions could only be made by "the united voice of the confederacy."
-They asked Congress to send commissioners to a meeting at the Maumee Rapids, and demanded that until a new treaty was negotiated, the Americans had to prevent their surveyors and settlers from crossing the Ohio.
+They asked Congress to send commissioners to a meeting at the Maumee Rapids, and demanded that until a new treaty was negotiated, the Americans prevent their surveyors and settlers from crossing the Ohio.